thelia-modules/OpenGraph/Readme.md

 ## Description

 Add meta tags in the code of the product's pages to configure what will be displayed when you share the url on social medias.
 Works with Facebook, Twitter, Google+ and Pinterest.

 ## Usage

 Share your products on the social networks and the different fields like title, description and price will be filled automatically.
-If you want to share your product in a particular language you have to change the option "?local=" by "?lang=" in the URL of your page, if you don't it will be shared in english.
+Pinterest needs a special validation on their developement website : https://developers.pinterest.com/tools/url-debugger/, you will receive a confirmation mail.